nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 #### Result

-Add new starting and ending datetime for the floating task, changing it into an event
+Add new starting and ending datetime for the floating task, changing it into an event.

 > Updated Task: Meeting 1 Starting from: 01-04-17 1200 until 01-04-17 Details: Anywhere Tags: [Work]